JDN89/my-playground/java/jan/rest-api-playground/rest-api-playground/README.md

 What is use of record?
 How to use it in Spring Boot?
 ## TODO

+- Java 17, when is it better to replace your entity objects (classes) with records?
+- DTO objects will be records, do we need class for our db setup?

 #### transfer DTO to entity and vice versa

 #### create multidoc properties in yml file